shashank-ch/learn-dbt-snowflake/README.md

-Welcome to your new dbt project!
+Welcome to my new dbt project!

 ### Implemented Data flow from AWS - Snowflake & Data Transformations using dbt